 Contact a Kentucky Car Accident Rib Injury Lawyer

 If you or a loved one have suffered fractured ribs due to a driver’s carelessness, don’t feel like you must cope with the pain and the financial burden of care alone.
-Kentucky accident victims have up to two years to file an injury claim with a car insurance company.
+Kentucky accident victims have up to one year to file an injury claim with a car insurance company.
 It’s always best to act quickly.
 Taking action immediately gives your attorney the best chance to build a strong case for you.

 Schedule a free, no-obligation case review today with a Kentucky Car Accident Lawyer you can trust to be on your side and fight for your fair compensation.
 You’ll speak with a real Kentucky lawyer at Kaufman & Stigger, PLLC.
 If you decide we can help you earn the most for your rib fracture injury claim, you won’t need any money.
 We don’t get paid unless we win your case.